 - a.
 Shall be on same utilities as the primary structure. - b.
 Shall be no more than 800 square feet. - c.
 Shall be located in the rear or side yard of the primary structure. - d.
-Detached structures which may be or are intended to be rented out as living areas shall comply with standards in Article 3.
-1 - e.
+Detached structures which may be or are intended to be rented out as living areas shall comply with standards in Article 3.3 - e.
 The placement of a guest house on a lot shall not result in the violation of the lot coverage maximums applicable to the zone in which it is located. - f.
 The water supply and sanitary sewage disposal system for the lot must be certified as adequate to support the guest house in combination with the main house. - g.
-Shall meet additional requirements in (b) and (c) of this Section. - (b) Garage Apartments. - (1) Garage apartments shall be allowed in accordance with the Accessory and Temporary Use Table in Article 2. - (2) Occupation of a private garage apartment, as defined in this Development Code, shall be limited to one family. - (c) Guest Houses. - (1) A guest house shall be allowed on the same lot as the primary structure in residential districts in accordance with the Accessory and Temporary Use Table in Article 2 of this Development Code. - (2) Occupation of a guest house shall be limited to one family. - (d) Tiny Houses. - (1) A tiny house, as defined in this Development Code, shall be permitted on the same lot as the primary structure in the A-1 and R-R zoning district per Table 2-2, Accessory and Temporary Use Table, in Article 2 of this Development Code. - (2) A tiny house shall only be constructed in accordance with current State Minimum Standard Residential Code(s) with Georgia State Amendments and with this Development Code.
+Shall meet additional requirements in (b) and (c) of this Section. - (b) Garage Apartments. - (1) Garage apartments shall be allowed in accordance with the Accessory and Temporary Use Table in Article 2. - (2) Occupation of a private garage apartment, as defined in this Development Code, shall be limited to one family. - (c) Guest Houses. - (1) A guest house shall be allowed on the same lot as the primary structure in residential districts in accordance with the Accessory and Temporary Use Table in Article 2 of this Development Code. - (2) Occupation of a guest house shall be limited to one family. - (d) Tiny Houses. - (1) A tiny house, as defined in this Development Code, shall be permitted on the same lot as the primary structure in the A-1 and R-R zoning district per Table 2-2, Accessory and Temporary Use Table, in Article 2 of this Development Code.